Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 General guidelines for positioning

-• Labels placed on a wall should be no lower than 40 to 50 inches (1 to 1.3 meters)
+Labels placed on a wall should be no lower than 40 to 50 inches (1 to 1.3 meters).

-• Use a ruler and pencil to mark label positions, and a level to get your angles straight
+Use a ruler and pencil to mark label positions, and a level to get your angles straight.

 Positioning labels near museum objects in a case

-• Place labels inside the case near the object they are labeling.
+Place labels inside the case near the object they are labeling.

-• Place labels that are below eye level on a tent card or angle (30 to 35º) so they can be read comfortably.
+Place labels that are below eye level on a tent card or angle (30 to 35º) so they can be read comfortably.
 Do not put them vertical or horizontal.

 How to Print and Mount Exhibition Labels

 Once you’ve designed your labels, it’s time to print and mount them.
 Artwork and exhibit labels can be made of many materials, ranging from printer paper and poster-board to professionally-printed plastic placards.
-In this article, we’re focused on do-it-yourself methods, but we do briefly touch on professional printing options below.
+In this article, we’re focused on do-it-yourself methods, but we do touch on professional printing options below.

-1. Prepare design for printing
+1. Prepare design for printing.

-2. Select paper and mounting board
+2. Select paper and mounting board.

 Paper

-There are many options for types of paper you can use, but for this tutorial, we’ll select acid-free card stock in white.
+For this tutorial, we’ll select acid-free card stock in white.

 Mounting board

-3. Print the labels
+3. Print the labels.

-4. Cut out the labels and mat board
+4. Cut out the labels and mat board.

-1. Choose a cutting tool.
+Choose a cutting tool.
 Options include:

-3. Then, cut out an identically-sized piece of mat board, or use pre-cut mat board.
+Then, cut out an identically-sized piece of mat board, or use pre-cut mat board.

-5. Glue the label to the mat board
+5. Glue the label to the mat board.

 With your label and mat board cut out, it’s time to choose a glue to adhere the label to the mat board.
 We recommend a spray glue for even coating and ease of application, like Super 77 Low VOC Spray Adhesive.

-1. Spray your glue of choice onto the mat board, coating one entire side.
+Spray your glue of choice onto the mat board, coating one entire side.

-4. Repeat for remaining labels.
+Repeat for remaining labels.

-6. Attach label to wall or surface using a wall adhesive or mounting product
+6. Attach label to wall or surface using a wall adhesive or mounting product.

 Now that you have your label printed and adhered to mat board, it’s time to attach it to the wall.